ixahmedxi/next-boilerpack/README.md

 npm run dev
 ```

-Visiting `http://localhost:3000` should then result in seeing the docs website.
+Visiting `http://localhost:3000` should then result in seeing the same thing as the docs website.

 ## Documentation